-Base salary is the basic, least variable form of compensation for the job an officer performs and provides each officer with a guaranteed monthly income.
+Base salary is the basic, fixed form of compensation for the job an officer performs and provides each officer with a guaranteed annual income.

-Full-time Officers: Any increase in base salary is determined on a case by case basis, is not formula based and is based upon, among other considerations (i) our performance in the preceding year, (ii) such officer's current base salary, (iii) amounts paid by other REITs for officers performing substantially similar functions, (iv) years of service, (v) job responsibilities, (vi) the individual's performance and (vii) the recommendation of the chairman of the board and other senior executive officers.
+Full-time Officers: Any increase in base salary is determined on a case by case basis, is not formula based and is based upon, among other considerations (i) our performance in the preceding year, (ii) such officer's current base salary, (iii) amounts paid by other REITs for officers performing substantially similar functions, (iv) years of service, (v) job responsibilities, (vi) the individual's performance and (vii) the recommendations of the Chairman and/or Vice Chairman of the board and other senior executive officers.
+Base salary is generally determined the month before the beginning of the calendar year in which such base salary is to take effect.